 Utah Laws on Emotional Support Animals

-If you have an emotional support animal in Utah to help you with your disability, you might wonder what rights you and the animal have.
+If you have an to help you with your disability, you might wonder what rights you and the animal have.
 Emotional support animals are not service animals and are not covered by the ADA.
 However, you have certain housing rights under the Fair Housing Act, which requires landlords and housing providers to give reasonable accommodation.

 Utah law does not give any specific extra information, but there has been a lot of movement lately to crack down on "fake" emotional support animals, that is to say people claiming a regular pet is an ESA.